-As of June 30, 2020, the state reported a total OPEB liability of \$5.804 billion.
-The College's proportionate share of the total OPEB liability is \$17,690,881.
-This liability was determined based on a measurement date of June 30, 2019.
+As of June 30, 2020, the state reported a total OPEB liability of \$6.055 billion.
+The College's proportionate share of the total OPEB liability is \$16,406,716.
+This liability was determined based on a measurement date of June 30, 2020.

 Actuarial Assumptions.
-Projections of benefits for financial reporting purposes are based on the terms of the substantive plan (the plan as understood by the employer and the plan members) and include the types of benefits provided at the time of each valuation and the historical pattern of sharing of benefit costs between the employer and plan members (active employees and retirees) to that point.
+Projections of benefits for financial reporting purposes are based on the terms of the substantive plan (the plan as understood by the employer and the plan members) and include the types of benefits provided at the time of each valuation and the historical pattern of sharing of benefit costs between the employer and plan members (active employees and retirees)

+to that point.
 The actuarial methods and assumptions used include techniques that are designed to reduce the effects of short-term volatility in actuarial accrued liabilities, consistent with the long-term perspective of the calculations.
-The total OPEB liability was determined by an actuarial valuation as of June 30, 2018, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

 Inflation Rate 2.75%

 Projected Salary Changes 3.50% Plus Service-Based Salary Increases

-Health Care Trend Rates Trend rate assumptions vary slightly by medical plan.
-Initial rate is approximately 8%, reaching an ultimate rate of approximately 4.5% in 2080
+Health Care Trend Rates Initial trend rate ranges from 2-11%, reaching an ultimate rate of approximately 4.3% in 2075.

-Post-Retirement Participation Percen n 65%
+Post-Retirement Participation Percentage 65%

 Percentage with Spouse Coverage 45%